You are here

 A mahr should be clearly written and include details.
 For example, when it says the husband pays the wife, it should say:

 - the amount

 The mahr should also be signed by both partners, dated, and witnessed by another person.

-Ontario's family law says a woman who has signed a mahr still has the right to claim spousal support or child support and an equal share of family property.
-She has a right to these and a right to whatever she gets from her mahr.
+Ontario's family law says a woman who has signed a mahr still has the right to claim spousal support, child support, and a share of family property.